aoruize/aoruize/README.md

 I'm a software developer and ECE student at UToronto.

 - Building @ [Aviato](https://aviato.co)
 - Built [💬 Omni Chat](https://omnilabs.ai/chat)—ChatGPT for your documents.
   - Upload unlimited personal or team files, and Omni responds using your uploads.
+  - Check out this sexy video demo I made 👇

 https://user-images.githubusercontent.com/37258460/231891506-cfc0a91f-a613-4df1-b1fa-00c327016c9a.mp4